 24900 California 202, Tehachapi, CA 93581, Phone 661-822-4402

 Check also free Fresno GED Classes[thrive_link color=’blue’ link=’https://bestgedclasses.org/california/’ st=”try” target=’_self’ size=’medium’ align=”]All About GED In California[/thrive_link]

 Computer-based GED testing

 The GED exam has four separate tests that cover the subject fields of Literacy, Math, Social Studies, and Science.
 The GED is exclusively offered on a computer whereas the HiSET and TASC can be taken both on paper and on a computer, though not at every testing site so get informed!
-Benefit also from these practice tests for your GED exam.
+Benefit also from these practice tests for your HSE exam.

 The HSE goal